MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/accessibility-keyboard-navigation.md

   - hemantgaur
 ---

-# Improved tab stops for the keyboard tab key in canvas apps (Experimental)
+# Improved keyboard navigation for the keyboard tab key in canvas apps (Experimental)

 [This article is pre-release documentation and is subject to change.]